 Green The Church works with church leadership to make church buildings and operations more sustainable.
 From energy audits to healthy food programs, we work with congregants and leaders to literally green the church from the bottom up.
 These measures are good for the environment, good for the bottom line, and good for the health and well-being of church members.

-Building Power for Change
+Building Power for Political & Economic Change

 Our ability to create health and prosperity at the community level is tied to state, local, and federal policy decisions.
 Green The Church supports member churches in identifying how they can flex their shared political and people power to transform how our government acts on climate change, supports the green economy, and invests in resilient communities.